Callistachys: Description

 The plant has conspicuous and attractive inflorescence composed of racemes with yellow flowers.
-The plant flowers through the spring time between the months of September to January.
+The plant flowers from September to January.

 The leaves of the plant are leathery and are arranged in whorls, most typically with three leaves per whorl.
 The leaves are generally regular in shape between 40 mm to 170 mm in length and 4 mm to 30 mm in width and have pointed tips.

 Distribution and habitat

 Callistachys lanceolata occurs in the South West corner and South Coast of Western Australia.
 It grows well in sandy soils in areas that are damp, particularly along watercourses, swamps and culverts.